arkency/posts/posts/2021-04-21-how-to-speed-up-netlify-build-twice.md

 Netlify is a platform to build and deploy static sites (i.e. [nanoc](https://nanoc.app) or jekyll).
 We use it extensively for many of our sites at Arkency, like this [blog](https://blog.arkency.com).

 The platform acts both as a Continuous Deployment pipeline and a hosting for generated HTML files, with Content Delivery Network.
-That is quite convenient combination of features.
+That is a quite convenient combination of features.

 The workflow to publish changes on a site starts from a push into a git repository.
 That triggers the build process for a given revision of the repository.
 That build process runs within a sort of stateless container.
 That is pretty typical model if you've ever had anything to do with a CI/CD in a cloud.